Microsoft Excel: Introduction to Power Pivot and Data Modelling

 Note: Public scheduled dates for this course are delivered as live instructor-led classroom training.

 This course introduces students to one of the most exciting and powerful tools in Excel – Power Pivot.
-Power Pivot allows users to work with large datasets in Excel’s data model and manipulate them in many ways quickly and easily and then create supercharged pivot tables.
+Power Pivot is part of Excel’s suite of Business Intelligence (BI) tools and allows users to work with large data sets in Excel’s data model.
+Users can manipulate data in many ways quickly and easily using Power Pivot.
 During this course, students will import data into the Power Pivot data model, create relationships between tables, write calculated columns and measures and generate more powerful pivot tables from Power Pivot.
 Students will create expressions using DAX (Data Analysis Expressions) and update from Power Pivot data sources.
-Queries will be created and then students will use the data within Power Pivot.
+Queries will be created and then students will use the data within Power Pivot and then generate supercharged pivot tables.

 Prerequisite: Microsoft Excel: Intermediate / Advanced or equivalent knowledge and skills.
 We also recommend taking Microsoft Excel: Introduction to Power Query to Get and Transform Data before taking this course.